Why Have an Important Documents Binder

 You might consider printing ID forms for your binder and to keep with you (in the car / your purse etc) in busy places where a child may get lost.

-Hazel also recommends the AVMA's (American Veterinary Medical Association) brochure on Animal Emergency Preparedness.
+Hazel, one of my readers who is a veterinarian recommends the AVMA's (American Veterinary Medical Association) brochure on Animal Emergency Preparedness.
 It is available for purchase as a brochure, but it also available for FREE as a pdf download HERE.

 Once completed, add these forms to the correct section of your binder.